Newxy/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: XY World
     subtitle: >-
       This website showcases my projects that I have worked on.
-Hope ys my info—I’m sharing it all this with you all to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+If you are interested, you can continue to scroll down to see more details and credentials about me.
     styles:
       self:
         height: auto